How Gender and Birth Order Affect Educational attainment Inequality within-Families: Evidence from Benin: Introduction

-In this paper, I use reduced form approach and suggest a structural model to break down the overall intra-household differences in children's education into parts related to gender, birth order, and ability.
-Firstly, the model helps us find out if the total disparities observed is solely due to biases from parents and society or because there is high variation in children's abilities.
-Secondly, it allows us to measure how much more intelligent a daughter (or firstborn) needs to be in order to have the same educational opportunities as a son (or second born).
-Lastly, using this model, we can examine how differences in education of children within a family change with a cost reduction policy compared to a policy which aim to change parents' preference.
+This micro-level analysis of educational disparities is particularly relevant to the broader context of educational challenges in Sub-Saharan Africa, where lack of education remains a critical obstacle to development.
+Despite numerous reforms, the region continues to struggle with high illiteracy rates, significant educational inequality, and have a substantial proportion of the world’s out-of-school children (\cite{unesco2021}).
+While primary school completion rates are approaching or exceeding 90\% in most regions globally, Sub-Saharan Africa lags behind, with only two out of three children completing primary school (\cite{unesco2021}).
+Educational disparities are the results of various barriers, which can be categorized into three types: situational (life circumstances), dispositional (personal attitudes), and institutional (structural conditions) (\cite{unesco2021}).
+A crucial but often overlooked factor contributing to these disparities is the within-family inequality in children's educational attainment, which accounts for approximately 40\% of the variation in educational attainment in the developing world (\cite{giannola2023parental}).

-I estimate the model using data from Benin in West Africa.
-Benin is a good place to apply this model for three main reasons.
-First, even though there is a law stipulating that everybody must finish at least primary school, it's not always followed by parents or enforced by the government.
-Second, there are big differences in how much education individuals in the same household get.
-Also, these differences can be very different from one family to another.
-Lastly, there is evidence that girls and firstborns often don't get the same education opportunities as others.
-For this exercise, I focused on households where there were only two adult children still residing with their parents.
-Among those households there is difference in how much education resources they have to distribute and the education attainment of the head of household.
-Taking that into account, I applied my method to households with different characteristics separately.
+Using this regional evidence of educational inequality as a foundation, this paper focuses on the specific context of Benin.
+Benin is an ideal location for this study for three main reasons: the non enforcement of compulsory education laws, the significant variability in educational attainment among individuals within the same household, and the observed disparities in educational opportunities based on gender and birth order.
+For this exercise, I focused on households where there are two adult children residing in the same household as their parents\footnote{The extension to households with more than 2 children is straightforward.
+All the estimates and analysis in the paper are also done after including households with 3 children and the results are presented in the appendix of the paper.}.
+Among those households there are differences in how much educational resources parents have to distribute and the education attainment of the head of household.
+Taking that into account, I perform my analysis on households with different observed characteristics separately.